Welcome to Rotary Club of Falmouth UK

 We meet at the Greenbank Hotel, Harbourside, Falmouth TR11 2SR at 12:30 pm for lunch at 1pm every Monday except for the fourth Monday in each month which is reserved for evening meetings held at the RCYC at 6:15pm.
 We welcome visiting Rotarians and guests to our meetings.

 Update: Due to the Covid-19 outbreak our weekly lunches have been postponed.
 Instead we hold online meetings every fortnight for all Club members.
-Our Club Council meets online on the third Monday of each month.
+Our Club Council meets online once a month.

 Rotary Club of Falmouth UK History